 - Keep the student's welfare as paramount; - Establish and maintain an environment where students feel secure, are encouraged to talk, and are listened to; - Ensure students know that there are adults in the school whom they can approach if they are worried; - Make it clear at disclosure by a student that not all issues can be kept confidential as staff have a duty of care and must report any issues of alleged abuse or at risk behaviour; - Report any issues to the members of staff responsible for Child Protection and complete a concern on our electronic system CPOMS.
-For visitors without access to CPOMS an expression of concern form is available under (Appendix 6); - Receive regular safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - Referring a child to Social Care if there are concerns about possible abuse or neglect.
+For visitors without access to CPOMS an expression of concern form is available (Appendix 6) and a supply of these are freely available within the safeguarding folder at reception; - Receive regular safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively;

+- Refer a child to Social Care if there are concerns about possible abuse or neglect.
 Anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves.
-(See Appendix 9). - If a child is in immediate danger or is at risk of harm contact should be made with the SAFE team at Cox Green and a referral should be made to children's social care and/or the police immediately. - All staff should also be to be familiar with 'What to do if you're worried a child is being abused'.
+(See Appendix 9); - If a child is in immediate danger or is at risk of harm, contact should be made with the SAFE Team at Cox Green and a referral should be made to children's social care and/or the police immediately; - All staff should also be familiar with 'What to do if you're worried a child is being abused'.

-Pastoral Staff
+15.4 Pastoral Staff

 Pastoral Staff receive information about students in their Year group.
 They have the opportunity to build strong relationships with students and families.
-In addition to responsibilities as a member of staff, Heads of Year and Safe Managers must:
+In addition to responsibilities as a member of staff, Heads of Year and SAFE Managers must: